spectra/mephisto-to-wxr/README.markdown

-Mephisto to Wordpress eXtended RSS (WXR)
+Mephisto to WordPress eXtended RSS (WXR)
 ========================================

-This rake task helps convert your Mephisto blog to WXR so you can import your articles and comments into Wordpress.
+This rake task helps convert your Mephisto blog to WXR so you can import your articles and comments into WordPress.

 Getting Started
 ===============

 Clone this repository from GitHub:

-    git clone git://github.com/iamruinous/mephisto-to-wxr.git
+    git clone git://github.com/spectra/mephisto-to-wxr.git

 Copy wxr.rake to your Mephisto instance: